WeijieXie/learned_hologram_gan/README.md

 To generate holograms using a pre-trained model, you can use the `generatePOH.py` script.
 The script will take an RGBD image as input and generate a phase-only hologram (POH).
 Optionally, it can also perform holographic propagation.

-### To download the test data and the pre-trained model, run the following commands:
+### To download the test data and the pre-trained model, run the following commands

 ```bash
 mkdir -p output/models